Supported Print Drivers for NG and MF

 PaperCut is a vendor neutral print control/tracking solution.
 This means you are not locked into any particular type of hardware or manufacturer.
-PaperCut works with the majority of modern print devices including those supporting printer languages such as:
+For the purposes of tracking print jobs, PaperCut works with the majority of modern print devices including those supporting printer Page Description Languages (PDLs) such as:

 - PCL (all versions)